1 September 2021

 1. Purposes of processing

 1.3.
 The personal data to be processed on the instructions of the Processing Responsible Party will remain the property of the Processing Responsible Party and/or the parties involved.
-1.4.
-The Processing Responsible Party guarantees that the processing of personal data will fall under one of the exemptions under the AVG, and that notification to the AP is therefore not required.

 2. Obligations of Processor